Backup and Restore

 It is recommended that you stop the SampleDB container before creating backups and start it again afterwards.

-While you yourself will need to decide when and how exactly you want to create backups, the following sections show examples of how backups of these two sources of information can be created.
+While you yourself will need to decide when and how exactly you want to create backups, the following section shows examples of how backups can be created.

 Please follow general system administration best practices.